sashadevi/adb-coursework/README.md

 # adb-coursework

-This application compares police data during January 2021 for the West Midlands and Cambridge.
+This application compares crime data during January 2021 for the West Midlands and Cambridge.

 ## Prerequisites